CI-CMG/pointstore-api-docs/pointstore_api.md

 * PLATFORM_NAME - name of the platform.
 Not necessarily unique.
 * PROVIDER - trusted node which supplied the data
 * UNIQUE_ID - identifier intended to uniquely identify a given provider's platform
+* FILE_UUID - unique identifier for file from which the given sounding originated

 ## Grid formats